juice-shop/multi-juicer/readme.md

 ## FAQ

+### How much resources will the cluster require?

+To be on the safe side calculate with:

+- _1GB memory overhead_, for the balancer, redis & co
+- _250MB \* Number of participants_, for the individual JuiceShop Instances

+### How many users can JuicyCTF handle?

+The is no real fixed limit.
+(Even thought you can configure one 😉) The custom LoadBalancer through which all traffic for the individual Instances flows, can be replicated as much as you'd like.
+You can also attach a [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to automatically scale the LoadBalancer.

 ### Why a custom LoadBalancer?

 There are some special requirements which we didn't find to be easily solved with any pre build load balancer: